jedfoster/Roughdraft/README.md

 If you happen to be on a user subdomain, e.g. jedfoster.roughdraft.dev, and you paste in a Gist ID that does not belong to that user, you will be redirected to the appropriate subdomain.
 Example: [jedfoster.roughdraft.dev/4731881](jedfoster.roughdraft.dev/4731881) will redirect to [blackfalcon.roughdraft.dev](blackfalcon.roughdraft.dev), because `jedfoster` does not own that Gist.

-Roughdraft supports [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), including fenced code blocks with syntax highlighting.
+Roughdraft supports [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), [Textile](http://redcloth.org/hobix.com/textile/), [Haml](http://haml.info/), and plain text.

+GitHub Flavored Markdown includes a number of improvements over Markdown, like fenced code blocks with syntax highlighting.
 Example:

 <pre><code>```ruby
 require 'redcarpet'